airacommunity/AIRA-User-Guide/L. Orchestrator.md

 - Above the Task List table, two options are available: "Task List" and "Workflow".
 - By selecting "Workflow", users can view the graphical representation of the workflow design.
 - Double-clicking on the workflow enables users to access detailed workflow information presented in a table format, including:

-  - Summary
+  - Summary : User can see Status, Task Name, Task Reference, Task Execution ID, Retry Count, Scheduled Time, Start Time, End Time , Duration , Worker, undefined.
-  - Input
+  - Input : User can see all the input related to the task.
-  - Output
+  - Output : User can see all the output related to the task.
-  - JSON
+  - JSON : User can see JSON of the related task.
-  - Definition
+  - Defination : Show the defined task, Example output of the task.
-  - Poll Data
+  - Poll Data : In poll data, user can see: Task, Domain, Last Polled By Worker, Last Poll Time, Current Queue Size.

 ----